-All initial LOC and CASII/ECSII evaluations received for the purpose of youth application and clinical eligibility determinations for participation in the waiver program will be reviewed (100%) by State program staff. b.
-Methods for Remediation/Fixing Individual Problems i.
+All initial LOC and CASII/ECSII evaluations received for the purpose of youth application and clinical eligibility determinations for participation in the waiver program will be reviewed (100%) by State program staff.

+i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.